HOW TO BECOME A MASTER GARDENER

 What is the process for becoming an Anoka County Master Gardener volunteer?

-- Register and pay the fee of $320 for the Core Course by December 1 (includes $290 to cover course and material fees and $30 for background screening).
-Regular tuition fees are not charged. (a $50 rebate is offered to all at the end of their intern year) Scholarships are also available.
+Register and pay the fee of *$320 for the Core Course by December 1 (includes $290 to cover course and material fees and $30 for background screening).
+Regular tuition fees are not charged.

 Want to know more about the program before applying?

-Attend our informational event to learn more about Extension’s mission and goals for the Master Gardener program, as well as how to apply to the program.
-Learn about the array of local activities Master Gardener volunteers participate in while also experiencing a monthly continuing education program for current Anoka County Master Gardeners.
+Attend our OPEN HOUSE to learn more about Extension’s mission and goals for the Master Gardener program, as well as how to apply to the program.
+Learn from other Master Gardener volunteers about the array of local activities they participate in.
+And, sit back and enjoy a monthly continuing education program that is offered for current Anoka County Master Gardeners.

 If I become a Master Gardener, what is the commitment?